 What are the best vitamins for women's hair loss?

 The vitamin B complex contains eight different vitamins.
 Deficiencies of Riboflavin (B2), biotin (B7), folate, and vitamin B12 have been associated with hair loss.
-One study has shown that sufficient biotin deficiency resulted in patchy alopecia and brittle nails, and that hair loss resolved with oral supplementation of biotin.
+One study has shown that sufficient biotin deficiency resulted in patchy alopecia and brittle nails and that hair loss was resolved with oral biotin supplementation.
 Folate and vitamin B12 have an essential role in hair follicle metabolism.

-Vitamin B5 and vitamin B6 are both known for helping to reduce stress – a common hair loss trigger.
-Both of these vitamins also help strengthen and nourish hair follicles for optimal hair growth and health.
+Vitamin B5 and vitamin B6 are known for helping reduce stress – a common hair loss trigger.
+These vitamins also help strengthen and nourish hair follicles for optimal hair growth and health.
 Vitamin B6 may also inhibit the production of dihydrotestosterone (DHT), which is an androgen.
-DHT can bind to hair follicle receptors, causing them to shrink and produce thinner hair, before eventually ceasing to grow new hair.
+DHT can bind to hair follicle receptors, causing them to shrink and produce thinner hair before eventually ceasing to grow new hair.

-Vitamin C plays a vital role in the intestinal absorption of iron, chelating, and reducing effect.
-Therefore, vitamin C oral supplements have a role when hair loss is related to is iron deficiency.
+Vitamin C is essential for the proper absorption of iron in our intestines.
+Therefore, vitamin C oral supplements have a role when hair loss is related to iron deficiency.
 Vitamin C was also shown to cause the elongation of the hair shaft in cultured human hair follicles.
 Vitamin C is also an antioxidant that promotes the production of collagen, which gives the body the essential amino acids needed to build keratin (a hair protein).
 It also helps the body absorb iron more efficiently.